 Who Qualifies for CTA’s Assistance:

-*If you earned less than $64,000 in 2016, you may be able to file your 2016 federal and state tax returns on-line for free.
+*If your income was less than $73,000 in 2022, you may be able to file your 2022 federal and state tax returns on-line for free.
 For more information see: http://ctadc.org/file-online/

 IMPORTANT: Click here to see the list of what to bring.